prog108/beewareGUI/README.md

 4)        Install and activate virtual enviroment with:
         Install the enviroment in the folder: in cmd: py -3.12 -m venv beeware-venv (or any other version of python.
-I use 'py -3.10' and this project is suitable for older versions of android phones) Then activate it from the folder:
+I use 'py -3.10' and in this way project is suitable for older versions of android phones)
+        Then activate it from the folder:
-        in cmd: project_name\Scripts\activate in cmd.
+        in cmd write: project_name\Scripts\activate in cmd.

 All the steps are on: https://docs.beeware.org/en/latest/tutorial/tutorial-0.html

 5)         Install briefcase if this is first time this is installed on your PC: python -m pip install briefcase
-           If you already have it installed, you can type in cmd: briefcase new Now be carefull what to type in: By default everything is set up for Hello World project Beeware offers you for the start.
+           If you already have it installed, you can skip it and type in cmd: briefcase new Now be carefull what to type in: By default everything is set up for Hello World project Beeware offers you for the start.
-       But, to see my project we should have same Formal Name, App Name, Bundle....
+       Write down: App Name.
+By default  it is 'helloworld' Bundle identifier.
+By default: 'com.example'
+       These two details showed needed when deleting your app with ADB SHELL from android device.

 7)        Enter the project folder: cd project_name And run it in developers mode: briefcase dev